 Yam, cassava, rice, cocoyam, etc. are the primary agricultural products of the region.
 The two most populated cities in Nigeria are Aba and Enugu, which are also the tenth and fourteenth most populous cities overall.

 Other significant cities in the southeast include Onitsha, Umuahia, Owerri, Nnewi, Awka, and Abakaliki (in order of population).
 The top 6 largest markets in Southeastern Nigeria are examined in this article.

 1. Onitsha Main Market – Onitsha, Anambra State.

-The major market in Onitsha, Anambra, is regarded as the commercial hub of West Africa.
+The major market in Onitsha, Anambra state, is regarded as the commercial hub of West Africa.
 Onitsha’s vast market, which is regarded as the largest market in terms of item availability and land size, includes everything from imported second-hand clothing to jewelry to industrial equipment.

 Its headquarters are in Onitsha, the commercial hub of Anambra State in southeast Nigeria’s Onitsha North Local Government Area.
 The settlement is situated on the Niger River’s east bank, where it empties into the Anambra River.

 The main market building in Onitsha was said to be the biggest in all of Nigeria.
 Despite being damaged in the 1968 Nigerian civil war, the structure was reconstructed.

 The majority of the significant importers from Eastern Nigeria have their headquarters at the market.
 Each year, local dealers are known to import at least six consignments totaling 40 tonnes (40-foot containers) of products.

 More than 200 consignments of 40 tonnes of products are shipped by some of the largest importers each year.
 These include jewelry, attire, as well as home, business, and office supplies.